venasolutions/bosk/bosk-mongo/src/main/java/io/vena/bosk/drivers/mongo/multi-doc.md

 - `_id`: always `|`
 - `state`: the bosk state
-- Any separate collections (Catalogs or SideTables) map IDs to the value `true` (rather than containing the actual tree node)
+- Any graft points (Catalogs or SideTables) map IDs to the value `true` (rather than containing the actual tree node)
 - `revision`: the revision number for the entire collection; used to implement flush

 #### Sub-part documents